Frederick S. Pardee School of Global Studies

 Accreditation and Memberships

-Boston University, including the Pardee School, is accredited by the New England Association of Schools and Colleges, Inc.
+Boston University, including the Pardee School, is accredited by the New England Commission of Higher Education (NECHE).

 The Pardee School is an affiliate member of the Association of Professional Schools of International Affairs (APSIA).